 - have Medicaid

 Your best option is to sign up during a Medigap open enrollment period.
 This 6-month period starts the first month you’re covered under Medicare Part B. During this time, you’ll get the best prices and the most coverage options.
 You may encounter a waiting period for coverage of preexisting conditions.

 Costs and coverage can vary quite a bit from plan to plan.
-Read each policy carefully, and compare different plans until you find one that best fits your medical needs and budget.
+Read each policy carefully and compare different plans until you find one that best fits your medical needs and budget.